 Riskified Ltd., together with its subsidiaries, "Riskified", "we", "us", "our" or the "Company," was incorporated under the laws of the State of Israel in 2012 and commenced operations in January 2013.
 We have built a next-generation eCommerce risk management platform that allows our customers-online merchants-to create trusted relationships with their consumers.
 Our core product, the Chargeback Guarantee, is designed to ensure the legitimacy of our merchants' online orders by approving or denying these orders with guaranteed performance levels that vary by merchant.
 We guarantee the outcome of our decisions by assuming the cost of fraud associated with each approval.
-We drive higher sales and reduce fraud and other operating costs for our merchants and strive to provide superior consumer experiences, as compared to our merchants' performance prior to onboarding us.
+We drive higher sales and reduce fraud and other operating costs for our merchants and strive to provide superior consumer experiences.